 No exceptions are made to this policy.
 Students who have not passed all relevant MTEL tests will not be allowed to enter into a practicum.
 There are many resources on campus to assist you in preparing for the MTEL, including the MTEL Test Prep Center which offers study materials and diagnostic testing to help you prepare.

-- Deadline for application for a Spring 2014 practicum is October 30, 2013 for undergraduate programs and November 15, 2013 for graduate programs.
+- Deadline for application for a Fall 2014 practicum is April 30, 2014 for undergraduate programs and May 15, 2014 for graduate programs.
 Practicum applications will not be accepted after the due date.
-This policy is strictly enforced.
+This policy is strictly enforced and is due to school district site requirements for CORI and classroom placement.
+Please submit your practicum application as early as possible.

-- Applications are accepted pending the October 26, 2013 (paper-based) or November 23, 2013 (computer-based) Test MTEL only.
-All score reporting must be received by December 13, 2013.
+- Applications are accepted pending the May 2, 2014 (paper-based) or May 24, 2014 (computer-based) Test MTEL only.
+All score reporting must be received by June 13, 2014 for fall placement.
 Please be aware of the restrictions and limitations associated with retaking the computer-based Test MTEL and plan accordingly.
+We regret that summer or after score reporting deadline testing is not allowed.
 Answers to many of your MTEL questions can be found here.

 Q and A Sessions Announcement: